Lucy Terry

-Lucy Terry Prince, often credited as simply Lucy Terry (1733–1821), was an American settler and poet.
-Kidnapped in Africa and enslaved, she was taken to Rhode Island, America.
+Lucy Terry Prince, often credited as simply Lucy Terry (c.
+1733–1821), was an American settler and poet.
+Kidnapped in Africa and enslaved, she was taken to the British colony of Rhode Island.
 Her future husband purchased her freedom before their marriage in 1756.
-She composed a ballad poem, "Bars Fight", about a 1746 incident.
-It was preserved orally until being published in 1855.
+She composed a ballad poem, "Bars Fight", about a 1746 incident in which two white families were attacked by Native Americans.
+It was preserved orally until it was published in 1854 by J. G. Holland in the newspaper he edited, The Springfield Daily Republican.
 It is considered the oldest known work of literature by an African American.

 Early life

-Terry was born in 1733 in Africa.
+Terry was born in c.
+1733 on the African continent.
 She was abducted from there and sold into slavery in Rhode Island as an infant in about 1733.
-She spent time in Rhode Island until the age of five, when she was sold to Ebenezer Wells of Deerfield, Massachusetts, who allowed the five-year-old Terry to be baptized into the Christian faith during the Great Awakening.
+She lived in Rhode Island until the age of five, when she was sold to Ebenezer Wells of Deerfield, Massachusetts, who allowed the five-year-old Terry to be baptized into the Christian faith during the Great Awakening.

-A successful free black man named Abijah Prince from Curaçao purchased her freedom and married her in 1756.
+In 1756, Lucy married Abijah Prince, a successful free Black man from Curaçao, who had purchased her freedom.
 They were married by justice of the peace Elijah Williams.
-In 1764, the Princes settled in Guilford, Vermont, where all six of their children were born.
-Their names were Tatnai, Cesar, Drucilla, Durexa, Abijah Jr. and Festus.
-Cesar fought in the Revolutionary War.
+In 1764, the Princes settled in Guilford, Vermont, where all six children were born.
+They were Tatnai, Cesar, Drucilla, Durexa, Abijah Jr., and Festus.
+Cesar fought in the American Revolutionary War.

 Poetry

 Terry's work "Bars Fight", composed in 1746, is a ballad about an attack upon two white families by Native Americans on August 25, 1746.
 This poem is part of the American captivity narrative genre.
 The attack occurred in an area of Deerfield called "The Bars", which was a colonial term for a meadow.
-The poem was preserved orally until it was finally published in 1855 in Josiah Gilbert Holland's History of Western Massachusetts.
-This poem is the only surviving work by Terry, although she was famous in her own time for her "rhymes and stories".
+The poem was preserved orally until 1854, when it was published in The Springfield Daily Republican as an excerpt from Josiah Gilbert Holland's then soon-to-be-released History of Western Massachusetts (1855).
+Holland referred to her as "Luce Bijah", taking part of her husband's first name as her surname.

+"Bars Fight" is the only surviving work by Terry.
+However, she was famous in her own time for her "rhymes and stories".

-Terry's work is considered the oldest known work of literature by an African American, though Phillis Wheatley's, Poems on Various Subjects, Religious and Moral, printed in 1773, was the first published work by an African American.
+Terry's work is considered the oldest known work of literature by an African American, though Phillis Wheatley's Poems on Various Subjects, Religious and Moral, printed in 1773, was the first published work by an African American.